jekyll/jekyll/docs/_tutorials/using-jekyll-with-bundler.md

 {: .note .info}
 **Bundler Config is Persistent**{:.title}<br>
 This step is only required once per project.
-Bundler saves your config in
-<code>./.bundle/config</code>, so future gems will be installed to the same location.
+Bundler saves your config in `./.bundle/config`, so future gems will be installed to the same location.

 ## Add Jekyll

 Now, we're going to use Bundler to add Jekyll as a dependency of our new project.
-This command will add the Jekyll gem to our Gemfile and install it to the `./vendor/bundle/` folder (or your default gem installation directory if you didn't set a custom path).
+This command will add the Jekyll gem to our `Gemfile` and install it to the `./vendor/bundle/` folder (or your default gem installation directory if you didn't set a custom path).